Stroomversnelling/stroomversnelling.github.io/README.md

 # About
 The 'Energietransitie Dataset' or ETD is a model defining, mapping, cleaning up and analyzing important variables for energy in the built environment, which are used to inform policy and planning decisions in the Netherlands.
-It was developed by <a href="https://stroomversnelling.nl">Stroomversnelling</a> using monitoring data supplied by <a href="https://watch-e.nl">Watch-e</a>.
+It was developed by <a href="https://stroomversnelling.nl">Stroomversnelling</a> (also known as BSV) using monitoring data supplied by <a href="https://watch-e.nl">Watch-e</a>.

 # How to use
 To be able to fully use the tools developed for the ETD, one needs: